hagolani/Bounding-phenotype-morphology-transition-probabilities-via-conditional-complexities/CuspsTeeth/readme.md

-Plots and stats for tooth (shark version) using cusp number as the complexity meassure
+Plots and stats for tooth using cusp number as the complexity meassure